CGrannan/building-boardgame-recommendation-systems/README.md

 * Describe what the experience of the project review should be like

-### Final Project Requirements
+## Introduction

 Congratulations on making it to the final project!
 It's been a long journey, but we can finally see the light at the end of the tunnel!

 ![Actual Footage of you seeing the light at the end of the tunnel](/end-of-tunnel.gif)

 Now that you've learned everything we have to teach you, it's time to show off and flex your data science muscles with your own **_Capstone Project_**!
 This project will allow you to showcase everything you've learned as a data scientist to by completing a professional-level data science project of your choosing.
 This project will be significantly larger than any project you've completed so far, and will be the crown jewel of your portfolio.
 A strong capstone project is the single most important thing you can do to get the attention of potential employers, so be prepared to put as much effort into this project as possible--the results are **_worth it!_**

 ![Your portfolio brings all the employers to your inbox](/milkshake.gif)

-Let's take a look at the project requirements.

-### Topic requirements
+## Topic Requirements
-The projects are in a domain of your choosing.
-Your project does not have to answer just one question, but may try to answer multiple questions in a domain, or subsequent questions.  (e.g. Now that we know _X_, what's the next question that comes from this?)
-When choosing a topic, try to think through the "So what?" of your question.
+Your project should answer one or more questions related to a single topic.
+You are completely free to choose any project topic that interests you.
+Your project should have clear answers to these questions:

 * What are the possible outcomes you think you will find?
 * How could a company or individual make use of your findings to benefit them?
 What about your findings are _actionable_?

-You're completely free to choose any project topic that interests you.
-However, the project scope must be end-to-end, from data sourcing and cleaning all the way through tuning and analysis of your trained model(s).

-Make sure to plan in advance for feasibility of the question in the time allowed--consider the following questions when selecting your project topic:
+The project scope must be end-to-end, from data sourcing and cleaning all the way through tuning and analysis of your trained model(s).
+Make sure to plan in advance for feasibility of the question in the time allowed - consider the following questions when selecting your project topic:

 * What version this question would allow me to find an answer in a feasible amount of time?
 * What version of this question would allow me/motivate me to work on this problem even after completing Flatiron School?

-### Technical Requirements
+## Technical Requirements

 Your project must meet the following technical requirements: